BLCM/bl3mods/Apocalyptech/timed_events/expanded_event_spawners/README.md

 the spawn modifications can show up in.

 Note that these still don't seem to work inside Covenant Pass and The Droughts, so those are the main known exceptions.
-DLC3 areas have been added in to this, though that's not been well-tested thus far.
+This has been updated through DLC4 (Psycho Krieg and the Fantastic Fustercluck), though.

 Changelog
 =========

+**v1.1.0** - Oct 3, 2020
+ * Addition of DLC4 (Psycho Krieg) maps

 **v1.0.0** - Sep 26, 2020
  * First versioned release